Quand

 My Heart Sings, Old Man River, Trees.
 (EMI - Voix de son maître,

-EGF 879)
+7 inch record reference EGF 879)

 There is a beautiful but short clip on YouTube of Django Reinhardt